mindspore-ai/docs/docs/mindelec/docs/source_en/point_cloud.md

                                                config["lr_decay_milestones"])
 ```

-Then, call the training API `Solver` of MindElec to set training parameters, including the optimizer, metrics, and loss function.
+Then, call the training API `Solver` of MindSpore Elec to set training parameters, including the optimizer, metrics, and loss function.

 ```python
 solver = Solver(model_net,